Je-Real/FNF-Boboto--Bot-for-FNF/README.md

 Hello there.
 Thanks for reading me.

-This project is about a bot for Friday Night Funkin' using screen video streaming with Python.
+This project is about a (buggy and laggy) bot for Friday Night Funkin' using screen video streaming with Python.